 QCA Corporate Governance Statement

-As an AIM quoted company MSI INTERNATIONAL plc, under AIM Rule 26, is required to adopt a recognised corporate governance code, describe how it complies with that code and provide details of where it does not comply with its chosen corporate governance code.
+As an AIM quoted company MS INTERNATIONAL plc, under AIM Rule 26, is required to adopt a recognised corporate governance code, describe how it complies with that code and provide details of where it does not comply with its chosen corporate governance code.

 MS INTERNATIONAL plc has chosen to adopt as far as practical for a Group of its size the recently published (April 2018) QCA Corporate Governance Code with effect from 28 September 2018.
 The Chairman assumes principal responsibility for corporate governance.